 - direct acquisitions of a Canadian business require approval only if the aggregate book value of the assets of the entity carrying on the Canadian business and all other entities in Canada control of which is being directly or indirectly acquired in the transaction is equal to or greater than C$344 million (2013 threshold); and

 - indirect acquisitions (eg, an acquisition of a foreign corporation that controls a Canadian corporation carrying on the Canadian business) are not subject to the approval requirement.

 Analogous rules apply in the case of asset purchase transactions.
 The review threshold is revised annually based on changes to domestic GDP.

-As a result of amendments to the Act in 2009, the threshold for review of acquisitions by WTO investors is to be raised after new regulations come into force.
-More specifically, the review threshold for acquisitions by WTO investors of Canadian businesses not engaged in a cultural business will be increased over a four year period to C$600 million, then to C$800 million and C$1 billion, and thereafter indexed based on changes to Canada’s GDP.
-Additionally, the method for determining value will be changed from a ‘book value’ to an ‘enterprise value’ test.
-The latter test is meant to better reflect the value of a business as a going concern and the increasing importance of service and knowledge-based industries in which much of the value of a business may reside in intangible assets that are typically not recognized on a balance sheet.
-Draft regulations were circulated for comment in 2009, and in June 2012 were reissued in revised form for further comment.
+As a result of amendments to the Act in 2009, the threshold for review of acquisitions by WTO investors is to be raised after new regulations come into force – expected to be in the very near future.
+More specifically, the review threshold for acquisitions by WTO investors of Canadian businesses not engaged in a cultural business will be set at C$600 million and then increased over a four-year period to C$800 million and to C$1 billion, and thereafter further increased annually based on changes to Canada’s GDP.
+Additionally, the method for determining value (except in respect of investments by SOEs) will be changed from a ‘book value’ to an ‘enterprise value’ test.
+The latter test is meant to better reflect the value of a business as a going concern and the increasing importance of service and knowledge-based industries in which much of the value of a business may reside in intangible assets that are typically not recognised on a balance sheet.

 National security review